PhilipSCA/philanderson-co-uk/john/learning/chemistry.md

 John Newlands - 1864 - ordered elements by atomic weight or R. atomic mass; noticed some patterns but table was incomplete.
 Dimitri Mendelev - 1869 - ordered elements by atomic mass - put similar properties together - left gaps for undiscovered elements.
 ```
+## C3 - Structure and bonding

+Ionic bonding - metal and non-metal bond, transfer electrons  - metal becomes positive, non-metal becomes negative, which makes them attract
+Dot and cross diagram
+Ionic compounds - compound that contains ionic bonds.
+Giant ionic lattice structure properties:
+- very strong as held together by electrostatic attraction in all directions
+- high melting and boiling points
+- Cant conduct electricity, when solid.
+When melted or dissolved, ions separate and can conduct electricity.

+Empirical formula - simplest balanced ratio of elements for an equation
+Covalent bonding - bonding between non-metals, positive nucleus attracted to shared nucleus, making covalent bonds very strong
+Simple molecular structures - substances containing very stong covalent bonds, but held together by weak intermolecular forces:
+- melting and boiling point very low
+- Mostly gases or liquids at room temp
+- as molecules get bigger, forces get stronger, boiling point increases
+- Can't conduct electricity

+Polymer - a long chain of repeated units, a long molecule
+Macromolecules - giant covalent structures - diamond and graphite
+Allotrope - the same element in the same state but with a different arrangement.
+Allotropes of carbon:

+Diamond - each carbon atoms covalently bonds with 4 other carbon atoms.
+- Making diamond really hard and strong.
+- Very high melting & boiling point.
+- Doesnt conduct electricity.

+Graphite - arranged in sheets of hexagons, joined by intermolecular forces.
+Each carbon atom covalently bonded with 3.
+Layers are held weakly and can move over each other, making it soft and slippery, used for lubrication.
+- High melting and boiling point
+- **CAN** conduct electricity - each carbon atom has 1 spare electron.

+Graphene - one layer of graphite, strong and light, conductor.
+Fullerene - hollow balls or nanotubes, made of hexagons and pentagons.
+- Huge surface area
+- good catalysts and lubricants
+- conductor of electricity and heat
+- high tensile strength

+Metallic bonding - two metals bonding in a sea of delocalised electrons.
+Properties same as metals. (strong but malleable as layers can slide, high melting and boiling points, solids at room temp, conductors)
+Alloy - mixture of atleast one metal.
+Harder than pure metals
+States of matter - solid(s), liquid(l), gas(g), aqueous(aq)

+## C4 - Chemical calculations

+Relative formula mass - atomic mass of all elements in the compound added together - Mr
+Mole - 6.02x10^23 - One mole of an element is the same atomic mass as one atom of the element
+Limiting reactant - the reactant that gets all used up and limits how much product is formed
+Volume of gas = (mass of gas/Mr of gas) x 24, at room temperature and pressure.
+Concentration - amount of solute there is in a given volume.
+Concentration(g/dm3) = mass of solute(g)/volume of solvent(dm3)
+Moles = mass/Mr, Mass = moles/Mr
+Atom economy - the amount of useful product in the reactants. = (Mr of wanted product/Mr of all reactants) x 100
+Percentage yield - the ratio of products formed to reactants used - %
+Titration - method of finding out concentration of ions - add increments of another solution until colour change

+## C5 - Chemical changes

+Acid - substance that produces H+ ions when dissolved in water.
+Has a pH of less than 7.
+Strong acids ionise completely in water, releasing more H+ ions.
+Base - any substance that makes a salt with an acid - has to be an ionic compound
+Salt - compound formed when hydrogen ions in the acid are replaced by metal ions.
+Neutralisation - acid + base --> salt + water
+pH - measure of concentration of H+ ions in solution. has a base 10 logarithmetic scale
+Acid + metal Oxide(base) --> salt + water
+Acid + metal hydroxide(base) --> salt + water
+Acid + metal carbonate(base) --> salt + water + carbon dioxide
+MASH - Metal + acid --> salt + hydrogen
+Metal + water --> Metal hydroxide + hydrogen
+Reactivity series:
+Potassium
+Sodium
+Lithium
+Calcium
+Magnesium
+Aluminium
+(EXTRACTED BY ELECTROLYSIS)
+***carbon***
+Zinc
+Iron
+Tin
+Lead
+(EXTRACTED BY REDUCTION FROM CARBON)
+***hydrogen***
+copper, silver, gold, platinum

+Metals below carbon are extracted by heating it up with carbon, as the carbon takes the oxygen away from the metal, making CO2, reducing the metal.
+Displacement reaction - when a more reactive metal replaces a less reactive one in a compound
+Ionic equation - where only elements getting oxidised or reduced are shown, and the rest are spectator ions.

+## C6 - Electrolysis

+Electrolysis - process of splitting up ionic compounds using electricity - very expensive
+Electrolyte - solution that current is passed through, either molten ionic or aqueous
+Electrode - cathode or anode - electrical graphite rods
+Reduction - gain of electrons (loss of oxygen)
+Oxidation - loss of electrons (gain of oxygen)
+REDOX reaction - when both reduction and oxidation occur in the same reaction.
+Happens in all metal + acid reactions.
+Extraction - for metals with high melting points, you lower the melting point by adding cryolite and make it molten
+Cathode - negative electrode - attracts cations and forms a metal through reduction.
+Anode - positive electrode - attracts anions - forms gas by oxidation.
+Half equation for metals = Mx+ + xe- --> M
+Half equation for nonmetals - 2Yx- ---> Y2 + 2xe-
+Half eq. for hydrogen = 2H+ + 2e- ---> H2
+Half eq. for hydroxide = 4OH- ---> O2 + 2H20